top of page

 The noun 'custody' has its etymological roots in the Latin word 'custodia,' which is derived from 'custos,' meaning 'guard' or 'keeper.'
 In ancient Rome, 'custodia' referred to the act of guarding, protecting, or watching over something or someone.
 Over time, it came to represent the legal right and responsibility for the care, control, and protection of a person or property.
 The etymology of 'custody' underscores its historical connection to the concept of guardianship and protection, highlighting its role in legal contexts as the authority and responsibility to ensure the well-being and security of individuals or assets.

-Quiz: Find the meaning of the noun custody:
+Find the correct meaning of the noun custody:

 Try Again!